AlexJBanks/seminar_extraction/taggingEvaluation.md

 Once the NER is setup, it could be used to help improve `location` tagging too.

+Alternatively, the `names` package in `nltk` may have been useful but probably suffered from the same problems as the text files.
 ## Overall Accuracy
 ```
 Precision: 0.7877229080932785